Some of the best things in life are free and in Blackpool you don’t need to flash the cash to have a good time.

 North Pier was always the posh pier and remains a wonderful place to enjoy a stroll over the Irish Sea, while Central and South Piers represent fun.
 Built in 1868, today Central Pier is very much a family entertainment complex and South Pier, built in 1893, houses big thrill rides and its own fun fair.

 The world-famous Blackpool Illuminations need no introduction - the facts speak for themselves.
 They cost £2.4 million to stage; the equipment is worth £10 million; and they attract in excess of 3.5 million visitors to Blackpool every year.
-The display stretches almost six miles from Starr Gate to Bispham and now includes fantastic 3d projections on to Blackpool Tower.
-Nightly from the start of September to the end of October.
+The display stretches almost six miles from Starr Gate to Bispham and now includes fantastic 3D projections on to Blackpool Tower as part of the LightPool project.